-Not always and not for everyone.
-In some cases, sex may instead trigger a migraine attack or worsen an existing one.
-About 33% of the patients questioned in the 2013 study said their pain worsened after sex.6 This can probably be explained by the fact that sex is after all an activity that requires some exertion and may put pressure on the back and the neck.
-Sex might not work especially if you have a history of explosive headaches before or at the point of orgasm.
-So know your body and treat it right.
+This can probably be explained by the fact that sex is after all an activity that requires some exertion and may put pressure on the back and the neck.
+Sex will certainly not work if you have a history of explosive headaches before or at the point of orgasm or tension type headaches after sex.

 In some people, sexual activity helps release endorphins, serotonin, dopamine, and oxytocin, all of which reduce the perception of pain and increase the feeling of relaxation and happiness.
 If exercising or running gives you a happy high quickly, you may well expect sex to help.
 Because hormones work faster than painkillers, the relief will be instant.

 Sex can relieve migraine headaches but cannot root out migraines.
 So it’s best to

 Do note that sex can relieve your migraine headaches but cannot cure migraines.
 It cannot make your migraine triggers vanish nor alter the way your body responds to the triggers.

 Also, if you have frequent attacks, rather than falling back on sex every time you get an attack, try other home remedies for migraine or visit the doctor to know how to prevent them.
 This holds true for even those of you who get explosive headaches during orgasm, which, sadly, rules out the option of sex as a remedy.

 |↑1, ↑7||Hambach, Anke, Stefan Evers, Oliver Summ, Ingo W. Husstedt, and Achim Frese.
 “The impact of sexual activity on idiopathic headaches: An observational study.”
 Cephalalgia 33, no. 6 (2013): 384-389.|